Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Past, present and future research directions

 The dimensions of the proposed taxonomy are independent, and each article is classified into a single category per dimension.
 Nevertheless, certain patterns may emerge across dimensions.
 The most frequent combination includes \textit{No} Preprocessing, \textit{Window} Format, \textit{Time} Content, \textit{Reconstruction} Type, an \textit{Optimal} but \textit{Time-invariant} Threshold, \textit{Point} Granularity, \textit{Regression} Task, \textit{ELBO} Loss Function, \textit{Nested} T/S Dependency, and \textit{No} Feature Extraction module.
+This profile is largely driven by the popularity of LSTM-VAE \citep{LSTM-VAE}, one of the earliest DL approaches for MTSAD, which established reconstruction-based AD with uncertainty estimation as a dominant paradigm, with subsequent works building upon and extending its core methodology, as exemplified by OmniAnomaly \citep{OmniAnomaly}, which further incorporated GRU and NF to improve latent space modeling.
 However, this setup occurs in only 18 out of the 409 categorized papers, highlighting the heterogeneity of approaches.
 Since the Loss Function, Optimal Threshold and Time-varying Threshold dimensions highly contributed to this variability, they were ignored for subsequent analyses.
 When ignoring these three dimensions, the number of papers matching this combination rises to 79 out of 409 (i.e. 19.32\%).
 This joint proportion is larger than the product of proportions over each dimension, which correponds to the case of categories being chosen independently ($\sim$5\%).
 This indicates a positive association such that that the presence of a category in one dimension increases the likelihood of a category in the remaining dimensions.